Mugunth148/Mugunth148/README.md

 I'm passionate 🫡 about creating beautiful and user-friendly web experiences.
 I'm eager to learn new technologies and techniques, and I'm always looking 🤔 for ways to improve my skills.

 I used to build front-end Projects with an graet Looking UI and user Experience 💭.
-I also builded on a variety of projects, including building a web application for Weather forecasting 🌦 and creating a responsive website for get a update for daily Weather.
+I also builded on a variety of projects, including building a 🕸 web application for Weather forecasting 🌦 and creating a responsive website for get a update for daily Weather.

 I'm proficient in HTML, CSS, and JavaScript.
 I'm also familiar with a variety of front-end frameworks and libraries 👀, including Bootstrap, Tailwind and i'm also learning React.
-I have experience with version control systems like Git and GitHub, and I'm familiar with the basics of web development best practices.
+I have experience with version control systems 🧑‍💻 like Git and GitHub, and I'm familiar with the basics of web development best practices.

-I'm a quick learner and I'm always eager to take on new challenges.
-I'm confident that I can be a valuable asset to any team.
+I'm a quick learner and I'm always eager to take on new challenges and i like to debug 👨‍🔧.
+I'm confident that I can be a valuable 😼asset to any team.

-If you're looking for a talented and motivated front-end developer, please don't hesitate to contact me.
+If you're looking for a talented 🙃 and motivated front-end developer, please don't hesitate to contact me💬.
 <!--
 **Mugunth148/Mugunth148** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.